"Women in Love" director Ken Russell dies

 CRITICISM, STAR FADED

-Russell was criticized for the level of violence in the 1971 religious drama "The Devils", while his biggest commercial success came three years later with "Tommy", an adaptation of The Who's rock opera.
+Russell was criticised for the level of violence in the 1971 religious drama "The Devils", while his biggest commercial success came three years later with "Tommy", an adaptation of The Who's rock opera.

 It starred Roger Daltrey, Elton John, Jack Nicholson, Oliver Reed and a string of other big names in film and music.